 Art on theMART is the Riverwalk’s crown jewel.
 It’s the largest digital art projection in the world, covering over 2.5 acres of theMART’s river-facing façade.
 Catch Art on theMART on select evenings from March through December.
 Check out rotating public art on the Riverwalk.

-Both Union Station and Ogilvie Transportation Center are short walks to Lake Street.
+Both Union Station and Ogilvie Transportation Center are short walks to Lake Street, the western end of the Chicago Riverwalk.
 Walk east to the Lake Street stairway down to the Chicago Riverwalk.
 Find Metra maps and schedules.

 For a picturesque trip to the Riverwalk, board the Chicago Water Taxi stop between Ogilvie and the Riverwalk’s River Theater.
 Plan your trip by water taxi.